adamsilver/fdpb/03-book-a-flight.md

 ### Nested Fieldsets

 The radio buttons are housed inside an extra fieldset (and legend) to incidate which class the seat belongs to: first class or economy.
 Visually this is fine, but screen readers don't always behave as expected.
-Sometimes, they announce both `legends` when the first radio button is focused.
-Sometimes they don't announce the outer `legend` at all.
+Sometimes, they announce both legends when the first radio button is focused.
+Sometimes they don't announce the outer legend at all.
 You can read Leonie Watson's article, “Using the fieldset and legend elements”[^] for more information.

 Where possible, you should avoid nested fieldsets, not only for screen reader users, but because their use often signifies extra complexity that can be designed out of a system.
-For example, we're showing both first class and economy class seats because users' never specified which class they wanted.
+In our case, we're showing both first class and economy class seats because users' never specified which class they wanted earlier in the journey.

 Instead, we could ask users to specify their preference beforehand.
 At the same time, we can mark *economy* as checked by default.
 Marking the most common choice expedites the process.